Type of Salt | Texture | Minerals | Best For |

 - Use Glass or Ceramic: These materials don't absorb odors or moisture.

-- Add Rice Grains: Helps absorb excess moisture if you live in a humid climate.
+- Add Rice Grains: Helps absorb excess moisture in humid environments.

 Conclusion